 In a nutshell

-• The world-famous works of Antoni Gaudí shape Barcelona’s skyline and make the city truly one of a kind.
+• The extraordinary works of Antoni Gaudí define Barcelona’s cityscape and make it truly one of a kind — this guide covers everything worth seeing.

-• Antoni Gaudí (1852–1926) was a Catalan architect and one of the leading figures of Modernisme in Barcelona.
+• Antoni Gaudí (1852–1926) was a Catalan architect and one of the most important figures of Modernisme.

-• He created a unique style by blending influences from nature, Gothic architecture and Art Nouveau.
+• He developed a distinctive style by combining influences from nature, Gothic, and Art Nouveau.

-• Gaudí died in 1926 after a tram accident and was laid to rest in the crypt of the Gaudí cathedral in Barcelona, the Sagrada Família.
+• In 1926, Gaudí died after a streetcar accident and was buried in the crypt of the Sagrada Família.

 Gaudí Highlights on a Map

-To make planning easier, we’ve marked all major Gaudí sights, the most important Gaudí museums in Barcelona, and even the Gaudí park in Barcelona on a map for you.
+To give you a better overview, we’ve marked all the Gaudí sights and museums in Barcelona on a map for you.

 The Top 6 Gaudí Works in Barcelona